South Vietnam: Relationship with the United States

 The failure to unify the country in 1956 led in 1959 to the foundation of the National Front for the Liberation of South Vietnam (commonly known as the Việt Cộng), which initiated an organized and widespread guerrilla insurgency against the South Vietnamese government.
 Hanoi directed the insurgency, which grew in intensity.
 The United States, under President Eisenhower, initially sent military advisers to train the South Vietnamese Army.
-As historian James Gibson summed up the situation: Strategic hamlets had failed...
-The South Vietnamese regime was incapable of winning the peasantry because of its class base among landlords.
-Indeed, there was no longer a 'regime' in the sense of a relatively stable political alliance and functioning bureaucracy.
-Instead, civil government and military operations had virtually ceased.
-The National Liberation Front had made great progress and was close to declaring provisional revolutionary governments in large areas.
 President John F. Kennedy increased the size of the advisory force fourfold and allowed the advisers to participate in combat operations, and later acquiesced in the removal of President Diệm in a military coup.

-President Johnson conferring with South Vietnamese President Nguyễn Văn Thiệu in July 1968.